This facial soap recipe uses nourishing and cleansing rose clay and coconut milk powder. A real treat for your skin!

 - Stick blend until medium trace (thin pudding consistency) is achieved

-- Pour soap batter into soap mold and give it a few taps on the counter (to release air bubbles)
+- Pour soap batter into the mold and give it a few taps on the counter (to release air bubbles)

-- After 24 - 36 hours release soaps out of the mold by gently pulling on the sides first
+- After 24 - 36 hours release soaps from the mold

 - Cure for 4 - 6 weeks